vlasovskikh/convoread/README.rst

 Press ``Ctrl+C`` to exit.

-You can also enable desktop notifications for Ubuntu and similar OSes that support ``libnotify``::
+You can also enable desktop notifications for Ubuntu and similar systems that support ``libnotify``::

     $ convoread --notify